-Various options have been provided as possible answers to the following question Choose the most appropriate answer and write down ONLY the letter $(A - D)$ nex the question number $(1.1 - 1.10)$ e.g. 1.11 D. 1.1 Which ONE of the following applications would be most suitable to create a invoice that would calculate amounts automatically?
-A Spreadsheet B Word processor C Database D None of the above (1) 1.2 Which ONE of the following is NOT part of the information processing cycle?
-A Input B Output C Storage D All of the above are part of the information processing cycle.
-(1) 1.3 Which ONE of the following is the largest mobile computing device?
+Various options have been provided as possible answers to the following questions.
+Choose the most appropriate answer and write down ONLY the letter (A - D) next to the question number (1.1 - 1.10) e.g. 1.11 D.

-- A Tablet

-- B Smart phone

-- C PDA

-- D All of the above are the same size (1)

-- 1.4 Which ONE of the following computers are the most powerfull?

-- A Mainframe

-- B Gaming PC

-- C Supercomputer

-- D Laptop (1)

-1.5 Which function would you use to count together only certain numbers in a A SUM range?

-B COUNT

-C COUNTIF

-D CERTAINCOUNT (1)

-1.6 Which ONE of the following devices would be used to provide a constant s of electricity in the case of a power failure?
-A Surge protector supply
+1.1 Which ONE of the following applications would be most suitable to create a invoice that would calculate amounts automatically?

+A Spreadsheet

-B UPS
+B Word processor

-C Power Supply Unit
+C Database

 D None of the above (1)

-1.7 Which ONE of the following is NOT a wireless connection?
+1.2 Which ONE of the following is NOT part of the information processing cycle?
+A Input

-A USB

-B Wi-Fi
+B Output

-C Bluetooth
+C Storage

-D Infrared (1)
+D All of the above are part of the information processing cycle.
+(1)

-1.8 Which ONE of the following components would have the greatest influence speed of a computer? e on the
+1.3 Which ONE of the following is the largest mobile computing device?

-A RAM

-B Hard drive

-C Motherboard

-D CPU (1)

-1.9 Quality of a printout is measured in

-A Resolution
+A Tablet

-B dpi
+B Smart phone

-C MHz
+C PDA

-D GB (1)
+D All of the above are the same size (1)

-1.10 Which ONE of the following extensions would indicate a picture?
+1.4 Which ONE of the following computers are the most powerfull?

-A jpg
+A Mainframe

-B mp3
+B Gaming PC

-C docx
+C Supercomputer

-D pic (1) [10]
+D Laptop (1)

+1.5 Which function would you use to count together only certain numbers in a range?

+A SUM B COUNT C COUNTIF D CERTAINCOUNT (1) 1.6 Which ONE of the following devices would be used to provide a constant supply of electricity in the case of a power failure?
+A Surge protector B UPS C Power Supply Unit D None of the above (1) 1.7 Which ONE of the following is NOT a wireless connection?
+A USB B Wi-Fi C Bluetooth D Infrared (1)1.8 Which ONE of the following components would have the greatest influence on the speed of a computer?
+A RAM B Hard drive C Motherboard D CPU (1)1.9 Quality of a printout is measured in A Resolution B dpi C MHz D GB (1) 1.10 Which ONE of the following extensions would indicate a picture?
+A jpg B mp3 C docx D pic (1) [10]